jsohlendorff/continuous_time_LTMLE/article.typ

 = Discussion

-// Anders comment: I think that one very important thing that is
-// missing from the discussion is a discussion of how to model the
-// regression function you are estimating.
-Thomas as pointed this out
-// many times, namely that the regression problems are very atypical
-// because they include people observed at different times and include
-// the time as a regression covariate.
-So understanding how to model
-// such regression functions is an interesting challenge.

 In this article, we have presented a new method for causal inference in continuous-time settings with competing events and censoring.
 We have shown that the ICE-IPCW estimator is consistent for the target parameter,